Menu

 An elegant maritime cultural hub which combines seaside charm with the history of an open-air museum.
 Don’t miss the Arch of Trajan, the gate to the Doric city, Ancona cathedral on the panoramic Guasco hill, the famous National Archaeological Museum of the Marche Region, and the Omero Tactile Museum.
 The port and Lazzaretto district are the heart of the region’s capital and boast a lively nightlife.
 And you simply must try the stockfish and brodetto all’anconetana fish soup!

-Distance: 15km | 20-min drive
+Distance: 34km | 35-min. drive

 Assisi

 Although slightly further afield, Assisi is definitely worth a visit.
 It’s the birthplace of St Francis and St Clare, as well as being a UNESCO World Heritage site.
 The city has numerous holy buildings and is popular pilgrimage destination with a rich artistic and historical heritage.
-The basilica of San Francesco is a must-see for all visitors.
+The basilica of St Francis is a must-see for all visitors.
 You’ll be captivated by the beauty of this architectural ensemble.

 Perugia